Stephen J. Whitfield

 Since 1976 Whitfield was associated with the Southern Jewish Historical Society and he published a series of essays on the history of the Jews of Southern United States.

 He earned the following degrees: Brandeis University, Ph.D.
 (1972), Yale University, M.A., Tulane University, B.A.

-Personal
+Personal life

 Whitfield is the son of Jewish immigrants, a German-born father and Romanian-born mother, who escaped the Europe in 1938, before the Holocaust.
 The parents married in 1940.
-Stephen was born in 1942 and his only sibling (brother) was born in 1945.
+Stephen was born in 1942 and his only sibling (Ronald) was born in 1945.
 The family belonged to the Reform synagogue.